KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/jumblr.md

 AtomicDEX is an open-source protocol designed and pioneered by the Komodo team.
 It allows people to trade cryptocurrency coins without a counterparty risk.
 The protocol is open-source and trading is available for any coin that developers choose to connect to AtomicDEX.

-An in-depth discussion of AtomicDEX is provided in the previous [Part III](./chapter5.md) section of this paper.

 #### Iguana Core

 A core Komodo technology, called Iguana Core, is fundamental to the overall functionality of the Komodo ecosystem.
 It is at the center of nearly all Komodo projects, and Jumblr is no exception.
 For more information on Iguana Core, please see our Komodo GitHub repository.
-There is also more detail provided in the AtomicDEX section of this whitepaper.

-#### Komodod

-Komodod is the name of the background software (also called a daemon) that runs behind the scenes of essentially all Komodo-related software.
-There is more information provided on Komodod in the dICO part of this paper.

 ## The Jumblr Process

 Jumblr enables users to anonymize their funds.
-The Jumblr process is rooted in our native Komodo coin (KMD), and the privacy features can extend thereby to any blockchain project connected to the Komodo ecosystem.
+The Jumblr process is rooted in komodod, the Komodo Smart Chain software, and the privacy features can extend thereby to any blockchain project connected to the Komodo ecosystem.

-### Anonymizing Native Komodo Coin (KMD)
+### Anonymizing Smart Chain Currency

-At its most simple level, Jumblr takes non-private KMD funds from a transparent (non-private) address, moves the funds through a series of private and non-traceable zk-SNARK addresses—which disconnects the currency trail and anonymizes the funds—and then returns the funds to a new transparent address of the user’s choosing.
+At its most simple level, Jumblr takes non-private funds from a transparent (non-private) address, moves the funds through a series of private and non-traceable zk-SNARK addresses—which disconnects the currency trail and anonymizes the funds—and then returns the funds to a new transparent address of the user’s choosing.

 The entirety of the anonymization process is conducted through the user’s local machine(s), with one exception—that of sending the data to the network for mining.
 Therefore, Jumblr eliminates many dangers, including the issues of theft, human error, the disclosure of user privacy through human coordination, and the unraveling of privacy by ever-increasing nature of computer processing power.

 ### User Actions

-The commands that initiate Jumblr exist within Komodo’s foundational program on the user’s local machine, Komodod.
-This program is included in a typical Komodo installation, and, under normal circumstances, Komodod is natively connected to the same KMD addresses accessed by the user.
+The commands that initiate Jumblr exist within Komodo’s foundational program on the user’s local machine, komodod.
+This program is included in a typical Komodo installation, and, under normal circumstances, komodod is natively connected to the same addresses accessed by the user.

-Therefore, users in the Komodo ecosystem have access to Jumblr’s privacy tech- nology without any further effort.
-Developers of standalone GUI applications for the Komodo ecosystem can integrate Jumblr commands into user interfaces in any de- sired manner.
+Therefore, users on a participating Smart Chain have access to Jumblr’s privacy technology without any further effort.
+Developers of standalone GUI applications for the Komodo ecosystem can integrate Jumblr commands into user interfaces in any desired manner.

 There are two main commands, or API calls, available: